Addressing Emerging Threats and Targeted Attacks with IBM Security Network Protection

-The IBM Security Network Protection consolidation of the traditional IPS function, in combination with sophisticated user-based application control, can provide an integrated security solution.
-This approach allows for faster deployment and simplification of administration that is associated with the deployment of multiple products, reduces the cost of ownership and complexity, and provides for better return on investment (ROI).
+The IBM Security Network Protection consolidation of the traditional IPS function, in combination with sophisticated user-based application control and IP Reputation, can provide an integrated security solution.
+This approach allows for faster deployment and simplification of the administration that is associated with the deployment of multiple products, reduces the cost of ownership and complexity, and provides for better return on investment (ROI).

 The target audience for this publication is business leaders, decision makers, network managers, IT security managers, and IT and business consultants.